Leadership

 Some of these events demand full-blown celebrations.

-This very week saw the senior member of my own fire department crew retire after finishing twenty-five years of service.
+During this time of mass turnover in my agency, the senior member of my own crew retired after finishing twenty-five years of service.
 We could have just shaken his hand and given him a certificate suitable for framing on his last day.
 But, instead, we turned his last twenty-four hours of work into a giant party.
 We laid out a massive spread of food (including tons of desserts) and invited all our on-duty members to cycle through our firehouse to wish him off.
 We also asked all of our retired members to stop by.
 Many did, and several who could not make it made sure they called the station to offer their congratulations.
 Even an on-duty engine company and chief officer from a neighboring fire department stopped by to offer their thanks and best wishes.

 More importantly, we ensured his family was there for all of this.
 We wanted them to share in this celebration and see how much their family member meant to our organization and an entire generation of people who served there.
 Public safety jobs require missing holidays, birthdays, and other special events.
 Those working these jobs aren't the only ones making sacrifices - their spouses, children, friends, etc. - are also affected.
 Organizations need to show how meaningful these sacrifices are.